Palmer “Satch” Krantz

 President & CEO

-Satch Krantz began his career at Riverbanks in 1973 and has served as its executive director since 1976, making him one of the longest serving zoo directors in the nation.
+Satch Krantz began his career at Riverbanks in 1973 and has served as its director since 1976, making him one of the longest serving zoo directors in the nation.

 Krantz has been heavily involved in the community Riverbanks serves.
 He is a past president of the board of Palmetto Richland Children’s Hospital and the Columbia Rotary Club.
 He has also served as president of the Clemson University Board of Visitors and the University of South Carolina University Associates and is currently a member of the Board of Directors of the River Alliance, the Children’s Hospital and the AZA.

 A native of Columbia, South Carolina, Krantz is a graduate of Clemson University.
 He and his wife Becky are the proud parents of two grown sons.

 Tommy Stringfellow is a 35-year veteran of the attractions industry.
 Currently serving as the Chief Operating Officer for Riverbanks Zoo and Garden in Columbia, SC, Tommy is responsible for marketing, guest services, facilities and IT.

 Prior to joining Riverbanks, Tommy was the Director of Sales and Marketing for Six Flags over Georgia Theme Park, Six Flags Whitewater Water Park and American Adventures Family Entertainment Center.
 There he was responsible for generating over 3 million annual visitors and generating 12 million in admissions and sponsorship revenue.

 Earlier, Tommy was the Director of Sales and Marketing for Six Flags Great Escape and Waterpark in upstate New York.
 In addition to his theme park responsibilities, he directed the sales and marketing efforts for three hotels and two restaurants that were owned and operated by the Six Flags Company.